 Click any story headline to open the article and share it using social media: Facebook, Twitter, Google Plus.

-Open Friday - Tuesday
+Open Friday - Thursday

 Box office opens at 7:00pm.
 Showtime at 7:30pm.
 Admission is $7 for adults and $6 for children.

 Senior Citizen's Night

 June 23, 2017 - Upon entering the new meeting room of the Timpson Public Library last Wednesday afternoon, Timpson Area Genealogical and Heritage Society members and their guests found five long tables covered with old photographs from the Timpson area.
 The age of the photos ranged roughly from the late 19th century to the 1960s.
 It is hard to be more specific because the actual date of the photographs and the people in them is unknown, with identifying them being the purpose of the meeting.
 (Click images for larger file sizes)

 Beside each photo was a scanned copy of the image, enlarged when possible, with a number beside each person in the photo.
 There was also a sheet a paper with numbered blank lines.
 Each member was to examine each photo and if they recognized anyone appearing in it or could share any information about it, they were to write it on the paper.

 Putting a name followed by a question mark was acceptable.
 Several magnifying glasses were provided since some of the photos contained a large group of people.
 No one said this job would be easy, and it wasn't!